You are here

-At each Business Meeting, the Association shall elect from the representatives of its Institutional Membership a President, a Senior Vice President, a Vice President, a Vice President for Programs, a Vice President for Communications, a Secretary, a Treasurer, a Past President, and a Member-at-Large of the Executive Committee to take office at the close of the meeting.
+At each Business Meeting, the Association shall elect from the representatives of its Institutional Membership a President, a Senior Vice President, a Vice President, a Vice President for Programs, a Vice President for Technology, a Secretary, a Treasurer and a Member-at-Large of the Executive Committee to take office at the close of the meeting.
 Each such officer shall hold office until the close of the next Business Meeting of the Association following such elections or until a successor shall be elected.

 Section 2.2 President.